 The Project on International Peace & Security’s E-internship program is a novel approach to undergraduate internships that builds on a growing telecommuting trend in the business community.
 Using the College’s IT infrastructure, the E-internship program links students in Williamsburg with government agencies, think tanks, non-governmental organizations, and industry in the United States and internationally.
-E-interns apply the knowledge and skills they attain in their classes to real world challenges, gaining insight into the interplay between theory and practice in international affairs as well as valuable professional experience.
-Moreover, e-internships serve as a valuable gateway to future onsite internships through other academic programs - such as, the William and Mary in D.C.
-Summer National Security Institute and Study Abroad.
+PIPS e-interns apply the knowledge and skills they attain in their classes to real world challenges, gaining insight into the interplay between theory and practice in international affairs as well as valuable professional experience.
+Moreover, e-internships can serve as a valuable boost to securing onsite internships in the future.

 Students participating in the program do not have to find their own internships.
-PIPS reaches out to the international affairs community to secure internship positions.
-Once selected into the E-internship program, PIPS and the E-internship directors will place students with employers.
-Accepted students will have the opportunity to express their preference for particular employers.
+PIPS has secured internship positions in the international affairs community.
+Once selected into the E-internship program, PIPS and the e-internship directors will work with employers to place students.
+E-intern applicants should employer preferences in their cover letters.

-- E-interns must work 2 hours a day for their employer for a total of 10 hours a week during the fall 2013 and spring 2014 semesters.
+- E-interns must work 2 hours a day for their employer for a total of 10 hours a week during the fall 2014 and spring 2015 semesters.
 Students are expected to work both semesters.
-If a student is unavailable in the spring because of study abroad, please indicate that in your cover letter.
-E-interns will begin their duties no later than September 20, 2013.
+E-interns will begin their duties no later than October 1, 2014.
 Those duties end on the last day of spring semester classes.

-- E-interns must check-in with their employers on a daily basis.
-Responding quickly to employer or PIPS communication and meeting all deadlines set.
+- E-interns must check-in with their employers on a daily basis and with e-internship staff weekly.
+Students have to respond quickly to employer or PIPS communications and meet all deadlines set.

 - E-interns must adhere to all employer confidentiality guidelines and act according to the highest professional standards.

 - Produce a final product or document, as agreed upon by your supervisor.